Part Three (The Pacific): Historical sources

 Leckie's experiences on leave are loosely based on those described in Helmet for My Pillow.
 The character of Stella is a composite character based on numerous flings Leckie had in Melbourne, one of whom - dubbed the "Drink Waitress" in Helmet for My Pillow - makes an unrelated cameo appearance (played by Cassandra Magrath) offering drinks to Basilone and Morgan, where her character is named Helen.
 While Leckie's and Juergens' sentencing to military prison for drunkenly pulling a handgun on a superior did happen, the circumstances had nothing to do with Leckie's love life and were instead the pinnacle of numerous confrontations between Leckie and his superior.

 The character of Gwen, whom Phillips becomes romantically involved with, is based on a teenager named Shirley Osborne that the real Phillips befriended, although according to Phillips the two never consummated their relationship.
 Ten years after the war, the two would reunite when Osborne visited Mobile, with Osborne's son later marrying Phillips' daughter.

 The episode depicts both the 1st and 7th Marine Regiments being quartered at the Melbourne Cricket Ground.
 In real life, only the 1st resided there, while the 7th resided in several suburbs in the southeast area of the city.
-Basilone's Medal of Honor ceremony also happened there rather than at the Melbourne Cricket Ground, and as a result Leckie and his company were not present at the ceremony.
+Basilone's Medal of Honor ceremony also happened there rather than at the Melbourne Cricket Ground.